dhyanio/discache/README.md

 ```bash
 make run
 ```
-Runs the binary after building it.
+It runs the binary after building it.

 - Run the Tests